mkarodka/data-science-salary-trends/README.md

 3. Open the `Salary_Trends_Across_Globe.R` script in RStudio.
 4. Run the script line by line to reproduce the analysis and visualizations.
 5. The generated plots can be saved as PDFs and used for presentations.

-## Results
-- **Top Regions for Salaries**: Senior-level roles in the United States lead with the highest salaries, exceeding $150K annually, followed by Europe and Canada.
-Emerging regions like India and Southeast Asia have significantly lower pay for similar roles.
-- **Remote Work Trends**: Fully remote roles offer higher salaries in developed markets like the US and Europe, while emerging markets show less salary differentiation based on remote flexibility.
-- **Job Categories**: Leadership roles and ML/AI specialists consistently rank as the highest-paid positions globally, with the US leading in both categories.
-- **Company Size**: Salaries increase significantly with company size, particularly in the US and Europe.
-Emerging markets show smaller differences in pay based on company size.
-- **Regional Trends**: The US and Europe have more evenly distributed salary ranges, reflecting mature job markets, whereas India and Southeast Asia have larger gaps between entry-level and senior roles, indicating emerging market dynamics.

 - ## Future Scope
 - **Economic Factors**: Integrate regional economic indicators like GDP, cost of living, and tax rates to provide context for salary trends and disparities across markets.